SamyClem/blog/_posts/2020-02-15-density-estimation.md

 Finally we get that the mean squared error is upper bounded by the sum of two terms :

 $$\text{MSE}_p(x) \leq \frac{C_1}{nh} + C_2h^2.$$

-\subsection{The role of h and the Bias-variance tradeoff}